 \section{Out-of-Distribution Datasets}

-We introduce the task of Out-of-Distribution Semantic Occupancy Prediction.
-To address the lack of evaluation platforms, we propose a \textit{Synthetic Anomaly Integration Pipeline} to generate abnormal objects in real road scene images, leading to the creation of two novel datasets: \textbf{VAA-KITTI} and \textbf{VAA-KITTI-360}, and \textbf{VAA-STU}.
+To address the lack of evaluation platforms, we propose a \textit{Realistic Anomaly Augmentation} to generate abnormal objects in real road scene images, leading to the creation of a suite of datasets: \textbf{VAA-KITTI}, \textbf{VAA-KITTI-360}, and \textbf{VAA-STU}.
 The former two are generated with realistic spatial and occlusion patterns, while VAA-STU is derived from a real-world 3D point cloud dataset~\cite{nekrasov2025stu} containing natural outliers, with scenes voxelized for occupancy prediction, enabling evaluation under real-world OoD conditions.